News & events

 I was raised in the eastern suburbs of Melbourne

 (two parents, three sisters, assorted pets - great childhood) and, after failing matriculation in quite spectacular fashion, joined the RAAF at the age of seventeen.
 Blissfully unaware of how bad my hair looked, I enjoyed three very enjoyable years before leaving to complete a BA majoring in medieval history - which ably demonstrates how in touch I was with the local job market.
 At the same time I also joined the Army Reserves and spent part of the next fifteen years running around in camouflage gear whilst trying to master the intricacies of the M60 machine gun.
 In 1995, after enjoying (some more than others) a variety of jobs - I found myself back at university, this time completing first a teaching degree before deciding to focus on issues of gender, particularly violence against women.
 I completed my PhD in 2005, which led to a report on the long-term effects of DV on survivors.
 Oh, and along the way I managed to collect three children.
 Mine, not other people's.

 That brings us to where I am now

-; living in a rambling old house in the Dandenongs with whichever offspring happens to be in residence (they're like yo-yos), and assorted pets - none of which are actually mine.
+; living in a rambling old house in the Dandenongs which has just become, after many (many) years, officially an empty nest.
 My grand plan is to eventually downsize, preferably to a small, bookcase-lined, minimal-labour apartment in some cultural mecca.
 In the meantime, I shall continue what I’m doing now - squeezing public speaking around writing around working in the Higher Education College at Chisholm TAFE (in Melbourne's south-east).
 And thoroughly enjoying all of it.

 Next on the agenda is a